WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 6. Shut down and open Wasabi

 Because Wasabi was loaded in the `TestNet` last time, it will think it does not have a wallet cache built for the `Main` network, so it will clear the cache and build it again.

+##### Delete the Block States

+1. Close Wasabi
+2. Open the relevant wallet file in the [`Wallets` folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder) in a text editor.
+3. Delete the lines starting from `"BlockStates": [` and ending with the line closing the bracket `]`.
+This includes the `BlockHash`, `BlockHight`, and `TransactionIndices` data blocks.
+4. Restart Wasabi

+Then Wasabi will rescan the block filters, find all the blocks that have transactions with your coins and re-calculate your total wallet balance, without the spent coins.
+Wasabi will not re-download your filters and blocks, so there are no bandwidth costs.
 :::

 :::details